Renting with Pets – Where Do I Stand?

 On what grounds might my landlord refuse permission for a pet?

-For landlords following the MTA guidance, the request to keep a pet should be considered on individual merit.
-For example, if a request was to keep a giant breed of dog in a flat, this would be a reasonable reason for the landlord not to consent.
-They might, however, grant a request for a caged pet, or a cat.
+When a tenant requests to keep a pet, the landlord must take into account individual circumstances.
+For example, if a request was to keep a large breed of dog in a small, or high-rise flat, this would be a reasonable reason for the landlord not to consent.

 What can I do if my landlord refuses my request for a pet?

-If your landlord is following MTA guidance and has unfairly denied your request to keep a pet, you can get in touch with the Private Rented Sector Ombudsman, or take the case to court.
+If your landlord is not following MTA guidance and has unfairly denied your request to keep a pet, you can get in touch with the Private Rented Sector Ombudsman, or take the case to court.
 However, the latter could be costly.

 Conclusion